symentis/Palau/README.md

 ## Look Mum, even Structs!

-For custom types you can provide an extension on your type for PalauDefaultable, to implement a `get` and a `get` function.
+For custom types you can provide an extension on your type for `PalauDefaultable`, to implement a `get` and a `get` function.

 ```swift